Are you just a perfectionist or are you obsessed? See here

 Medication - When the problem is acute medicines are required to control the thoughts and relieve anxiety.
 These drugs must however always be taken or continued under the psychiatrist's supervision.
 Sometimes there is depression along with the other OCD symptoms, and this may have to be treated as well.

-Brief Intensive Gestalt (BIG) Therapy - This involves a programme of challenging the unwanted thoughts and training the person in 'thought stopping' methods.
+Cognitive Therapy - This involves a programme of challenging the unwanted thoughts and training the person in 'thought stopping' methods.
 This may be combined with relaxation methods to lessen anxiety while preventing the repeating patterns of behavior that trouble the person.

 Family Therapy - The family has to be counseled and taught to support the person with the disorder and how to cope with the problem.